Red-eared slider: Reproduction

 Courtship and mating activities for red-eared sliders usually occur between March and July, and take place under water.
 During courtship, the male swims around the female and flutters or vibrates the back side of his long claws on and around her face and head, possibly to direct pheromones towards her.
 The female swims toward the male, and if she is receptive, sinks to the bottom for mating.
 If the female is not receptive, she may become aggressive towards the male.
 Courtship can last 45 minutes, but mating takes only 10 minutes.

 On occasion, a male may appear to be courting another male, and when kept in captivity may also show this behaviour towards other household pets.
-Between male turtles, it could be a sign of dominance and may preclude a fight.
-Young turtles may carry out the courtship dance before they reach sexual maturity at 5 years of age, but they are unable to mate.
+Between male terrapins, it could be a sign of dominance and may preclude a fight.
+Young terrapins may carry out the courtship dance before they reach sexual maturity at 5 years of age, but they are unable to mate.